moneerrifai/emma-rifai/content/pages/research.md

-      *   2019: “Digital Waistlands: Pro-Ana Communities, Religion, and Embodiment,” inFood, Body, and Belief: A Global Perspective(RELS 2674),The University of Iowa, Iowa City, Iowa
+      *   2019: “Digital Waistlands: Pro-Ana Communities, Religion, and Embodiment,” in Food, Body, and Belief: A Global Perspective(RELS 2674),The University of Iowa, Iowa City, Iowa

-      *   2014: “Spreading the Religion of Thinness from California to Calcutta:A Critical Feminist Postcolonial Analysis,”in Women’s Religious History(REL 374),Concordia College, Moorhead, Minnesota
+      *   2014: “Spreading the Religion of Thinness from California to Calcutta:
+      A Critical Feminist Postcolonial Analysis,”in Women’s Religious History (REL 374), Concordia College, Moorhead, Minnesota

-      *   2014: “Fashioning Identities:New Relationships with Fashion and
-      Modesty inTurkey,”in Social Theory(SOC302),Minnesota State
+      *   2014: “Fashioning Identities: New Relationships with Fashion and Modesty in Turkey,” in Social Theory (SOC302), Minnesota State University Moorhead, Moorhead, Minnesota
-      UniversityMoorhead, Moorhead, Minnesota
     actions: []
     type: section_content
   - title: Research Statement